shane2801/investigating-NHS-patients-feedback/README.md

 where the potential problem areas in England corresponding to the negative words associated with certain topics were found and the respective areas corresponding to positive patient experience, using a choropleth representation.

+In this readme we will walk you through the structure of the project.
+A combination of **python scripts** and **interactive python notebooks** were used to create this project.

+**The ipynb notebooks were the main souce of our code**.

+**Notion**, which is an online notebook was also used to write notes, tutorial of how code works using code snippets.
+We will link the open notion's page whereever applicable.

+Also, the scripts have been tailored and tested to test a graph and python notebooks for experiments.
+The process to get the data was explained in the report, where we used a combination of sub python script for basic work such as json files manipulation, counting, merging,data style manipulation, etc...
+Excel was also extensively used for the data part.
+The data is available on a linked google drive link, and the structure is explained at the end.